 3. Helping educate and restructure the way the survivor perceives themselves and their world.

-This course meets the educational requirements for the Certified Trauma Support Specialist certification available through the Trauma Institute International.
+This course meets the educational requirements for the Certified Trauma Support Specialist (CTSS) certification available through the Trauma Institute International.

 Esta capacitación está diseñada para mejorar el conocimiento y las habilidades del profesional de atención/cuidado no clínico para apoyar el proceso de curación de aquellos a quienes cuidan y que están batallando debido a una historia de trauma y adversidad.
 Aprenda la información esencial y las habilidades para ayudar a los sobrevivientes de trauma a recuperarse completamente de los eventos de su pasado.
 Aquellos que se preocupan aumentarán su capacidad de utilizar los tres ingredientes activos que son vitales y fundamentales para la recuperación efectiva y la resiliencia de un historial de trauma.
 Los tres ingredientes principales que ayudan a los sobrevivientes a sanar y sobre los cuales se enfocará este entrenamiento son: